slanthie/clouddream/README.md

 # Dockerized deepdream: Generate ConvNet Art in the Cloud

-Note: this is updated version of deprecated https://github.com/VISIONAI/clouddream with intention of getting it to work on Windows box running Docker, and fixing issues with Dockerfile (latest modules don't like Ubuntu 14.x or 16.x as most modules now require Python 3.7+)
+Note: this is a cloned version of deprecated https://github.com/VISIONAI/clouddream with intention of getting it to work on Windows box running Docker, and fixing issues with Dockerfile (latest modules don't like Ubuntu 14.x or 16.x as most modules now require Python 3.7+)